Join the Lab

 PhD Positions

-If you are interested in joining the Brook Lab in AY2024-2025, I ask that you please fill out an expression of interest and upload a short CV or resumé at the form linked here prior to midnight on October 13, 2023.
+If you are interested in joining the Brook Lab in AY2026-2027, I ask that you please fill out an expression of interest and upload a short CV or resumé at the form linked here prior to midnight on Friday, October 17, 2025.

 Please do not feel pressure to spend exorbitant amounts of time on this submission–it is not intended to be an intimidating application!
 I am simply trying to make the graduate admissions process as fair and transparent as possible, and I believe that considering applicants in one, consolidated block will support this goal.